medusa2112/HealiosHealth/replit.md

-✓ Added customer reviews section with testimonials and 300K+ customer social proof ✓ Added newsletter signup section with "Join our Wild community" form ✓ Added comprehensive footer with navigation links and company information
+✓ Added customer reviews section with testimonials and 300K+ customer social proof ✓ Added newsletter signup section with "Join our Wild community" form ✓ Added comprehensive footer with navigation links and company information ✓ Updated color palette to Healios brand colors with black as primary ✓ Added gradient utilities and brand color system from Healios design

 ## Advanced SEO Implementation (January 2025)